Interpretability from the Ground Up: Stakeholder-Centric Design of Automated Scoring in Educational Assessments: A Principled Framework for Interpretable Automated Scoring

 \subsection{Phase 2: Featurizing Responses}

-Once the analytic components have been identified, student responses are featurized according to the presence of these components $c_1,...,c_m$ in each response $r$.
-This step uses a labeling function $f(r;c)$ whose outputs are associated with human-understandable meaning (Principles ~\ref{prin:grounded} \& ~\ref{prin:traceable}).
-The exact label definitions used can be selected using natural language.
-In this work, we explore the following general purpose labeling function for $f(r;c)$:
+Once the analytic components have been identified, student responses are featurized according to the presence of these components $c_1,...,c_k$ in each response $r$.
+This step uses a custom-defined labeling function $f(r;c)$ whose outputs are associated with human-understandable meaning (Principles ~\ref{prin:grounded} \& ~\ref{prin:traceable}).
+For this study, we defined the following general purpose labeling function designed for constructed-response scoring.
+The precise definition of each score category can be found in Appendix~\ref{sec:appendix_prompt}:

-We implement $f(r;c)$ using a Chain-of-Thought \cite{wei2022chain} prompting template shown in Figure~\ref{fig:prompts}\footnote{Note that we CoT is used solely as a prompting technique, and the generated ``thoughts'' are explicitly discarded. }.
-Inspired by the self-consistency decoding strategy for LLMs \cite{wang2022self}, we apply the first-to-three aggregation rule to consider the possibly diverse interpretation of the labeling criteria when selecting the final output.
-Easily interpretable one-hot encodings of each $f(r;c_m)$ are then concatenated to produce a $3m$-dimensional binary featurization of $r$:
+We implement $f(r;c)$ with Chain-of-Thought prompting \cite{wei2022chain} using the prompts shown in Appendix~\ref{sec:appendix_prompt}.
+(Note that CoT is used solely as a prompting technique, and the generated ``thoughts'' are explicitly discarded.)
+Inspired by the self-consistency decoding strategy for LLMs \cite{wang2022self}, we apply the first-to-three aggregation rule to consider the possibly diverse interpretations of the labeling criteria when selecting the final output.
+The one-hot encodings of each $f(r;c)$ are then concatenated to produce a $3k$-dimensional binary featurization of $r$:

 \paragraph{Distilling LLM Featurizer into Open Source}